adasprilla/TouchPad-Gestures/README.md

 - pinch in (e.g. map to GNOME SHELL open/close overview)
 - pinch out (e.g. map to GNOME SHELL open/close overview)

-You can choose to specify a finger count, typically 3 or 4 fingers.
+You can choose to specify a specific finger count, typically 3 or 4 fingers.
 If specified then the command is executed when exactly that number of fingers is used in the gesture.
 If not specified then the command is executed when that gesture is executed with any number of fingers.
 Gestures specified with finger count have priority over the same gesture specified without any finger count.

 Of course, 2 finger swipes and taps are already interpreted by GNOME or your DE and apps for scrolling etc.

 IMPORTANT: Test the program.
 Check for reported errors, missing packages, etc:

-    libinput-gestures -v                       # Assuming ~/bin is in your PATH.
+    # cd to source dir, as above
+    make stop

+    # Test to print out commands that would be executed:
+    ./libinput-gestures -d
+    (<ctrl-c> to stop)

+    # And/or test to print out commands as they are executed:
+    ./libinput-gestures -v
-    (<ctrl-c> to stop application)
+    (<ctrl-c> to stop)

+Confirm that the correct commands are reported for your 3 finger swipe left/right/up/down gestures, and your 2 or 3 finger pinch in/out gestures.
+Some touchpads can also support 4 finger gestures.

 Search for, and then start, the libinput-gestures app in your DE.
 It should also start automatically at log in and run in the background.
-Or you can start it immediately with:
+Or you can start it immediately in the background with:

     make start